trimstray/nginx-admins-handbook/README.md

 #### Rate Limiting

-  > All rate limiting rules (definitions) should be added to the Nginx `http` context.
+  > All rate limiting rules (definitions) should be added to the NGINX `http` context.

 Rate limiting rules are useful for: